Libs1/SoftwareControlledDrone.github.io/README.md

+If you are using the **android application**, make sure to follow these steps in
+order:

+·         Ensure that the “nrf24l01\_multipro.ino” file is uploaded to the Arduino as the Arduino will execute the most recent uploaded sketch.

+·         Connect the power to the drone.
+The LEDs should be blinking at a steady pace.

+·         Connect the OTG cable between the android device and the Arduino.
+The LEDS on the drone should now be blinking rapidly.

+·         Open the SCD app, login and proceed to the controller and then click on start

-### 2.1.6 Unit Testing
+### 2.2.6 Unit Testing

-Ensure that the drone’s LEDs would be steady as it would indicate a successful binding sequence when the left joystick is moved.
+Ensure that the drone’s LEDs would be solid as it would indicate a successful binding sequence when the left joystick is moved.
 If the binding sequence was not successful, it would most likely be a hardware problem.
 It is important to check that all of the connections made between the NRF24L01, joysticks and the